 Don and Chris had plenty of questions, but the only thing that mattered was this – there were no more flights to Lubbock that day.
 Midway Airport at the time was a dump and incredibly hot, so staying there the night wasn’t an option.
 We got on the phone and found out that Jeff Kurka was in Houston.
 He was planning on driving to Lubbock later that night after picking up slides from Bob Hester, who is/was our slide doctor.

-We had a little time to spare – and I was starving – so I dug into the pizza while Don and Chris got us on the Houston flight.
+We had a little time to spare – and I was starving – so I dug into the pizza while Don and Chris got us on a Houston flight.
 Chris was so distraught over the events that he couldn’t eat his, so he put it in the trash in disgust (the pizza had become a symbol of what was wrong in the world).
 That box sat there for .01 seconds before I tore into it.
 No food went to waste in my college years.

 We got to Houston and Jeff picked us up.
 He owned a white Geo Prism that was hardly big enough for two people, let alone four trombone players, four trombones, eight additional slides, and luggage.
 Jeff’s parents had bought him a luggage rack to go on top of the car so we could make everything fit.
 If you are curious, the trip takes 8 hours 11 minutes according to our friends at Google.